brainvisa/casa-distro/doc/source/index.rst

     But soma-workflow distributed execution will not spawn Docker (or casa_distro run) in remote processing.
 Modifications could be done to handle it.

 Remember that software run that way live in a Docker container, which is more or less isolated from the host system.
-To access data, it casa_distro will likeky need additional directories mount options.
+To access data, casa_distro will likeky need additional directories mount options.
 It can be specified on ``casa_distro`` commandline, or in the DOCKER_OPTIONS variable of the script ``docker_options`` found in ``<casa_distro_build_workflow>/conf/docker_options``.

 :doc:`casa_distro_command`